antarctica/packer-vm-templates/README.md

 | `antarctica/centos7` | SELinux set to "permissive"        | To be compatible with some legacy BAS projects       | *Vagrant base box* and *OVA* | -     |
 | `antarctica/centos7` | Root password set to "password"    | To emphasise that this is not a secure default       | *Vagrant base box* and *OVA* | -     |

+Note: The above list does not include customisations made by the Bento project.

 ## Supported providers

 Active support is provided for a range of desktop and cloud providers, for the versions specified.